ohusiev/IDF_managemant_eppyLib/README.md

 of parameters within sertain components of DB model for further simulation in EnergyPlus engine.

 The experiments made in anaconda environment via jupyter notebook.

+## Task

+1. Manage change of certain components by incerting set of different values in itarative way
+2. Procedure of file preparation and submition to EnergyPlus engine simulation
+3. Change of geometric components of the building within the .idf file